typicode/xv/README.md

 ## A word on releases

 xv being very simple by design, there probably won't be frequent updates (which is a good thing as it means less work for you).
-However, this doesn't mean  that the project is not maintained or not used, it's just (probably) feature complete as it is.
+However, this doesn't mean  that the project is not maintained or not used, it's just (probably) feature complete as it is :)

 xv will be updated to follow the latest Node API changes or improvements.